 ► What is an International Driving Permit?

-► Will you need special licence after Brexit?
+► Do you need a special licence after Brexit?

 ► Explained: how to apply for an IDP

-Britain is in the throes of an historic divorce from the EU - and disentangling ourselves from four decades of union is having lots of unforeseen side effects.
-One consequence for motorists is that British drivers may need an International Driving Permit if planning a trip abroad after a no-deal Brexit (a scenario that's becoming more and more likely).
+Britain has officially left the EU - and disentangling ourselves from four decades of union has had lots of unforeseen side effects.
+But now the divorce settlement is agreed, it's clear that British drivers won't need an International Driving Permit to drive on the Continent after Brexit.

-But what is an International Driving Permit (IDP)?
+So what is an International Driving Permit (IDP)?
 Do you really need one?
-Which countries will require one?
+Which countries require one?
 And how do you apply for an international driving licence?
+In this handy explainer we look at all of these topical questions.

 Further reading around Brexit